 In 2021, the Human Capital Division will continue to deepen its mission to partner with the other areas of the Bank to contribute to the business growth.
-Management will continue the optimization of the human capital management system, namely SAP, with the integration of more SAP SuccessFactors modules, thus ensuring more efficient management and a more analytics component of the Capital BFA Human.
+Management will continue the optimization of the human capital management system, namely SAP, with the integration of more SAP SuccessFactors modules, thus ensuring a more efficient management and a more analytical view of BFA's human resources.